jonaslanglotz/home_dashboard_v2/README.md

 ## Contributing

-As this s a personal project, that currently does not feature configurable customization, I can't accept any pull requests.
+As this is a personal project, that currently does not feature configurable customization, I can't accept any pull requests.
 Feel free to fork the project and customize it for yourself.

 ## License